Codecademy/docs/content/javascript/concepts/sort/sort.md

 - If the function returns a value greater than zero, sort `B` before `A`.
 - If the function returns a value less than zero, sort `A` before `B`.
 - If the function returns a value of zero, the positions of `A` and `B` remain unchanged.
 - The function must return the same result for any specific pair of values `A` & `B` provided.
-Otherwise the sort order is undefined.
+Otherwise, the sort order is undefined.

 To sort an array in numeric order rather than string order, the following function can be used as long as the array doesn't contain `Infinity` or `NaN`: